 Sociology Honors Program

-- Completion of Liberal Arts & Sociology requirements
+- Completion of all Liberal Arts and Sociology degree requirements

 - Sociology GPA of at least 3.5

-Copies of past Honors Theses are available in CLA 1.216.
+Copies of past Honors Theses are available from Debbie Rothschild in CLA 1.216.

-For more information on Sociology Departmental Honors, please contact
+For more information about Departmental Honors in Sociology, please contact:

 Alpha Kappa Delta

-Alpha Kappa Delta is an international honors society for sociology majors.
-The requirements to join are 3.3 gpa both overall and 3.0 gpa in sociology, upper division standing (60+ hours), and 12+ hours in sociology coursework (although students who do not yet meet these requirements may get involved early!).
+Alpha Kappa Delta is an international honors society for Sociology majors.
+The requirements to join are 3.3 GPA both overall and 3.0 GPA in Sociology, upper-division standing (60+ hours), and 12+ hours in Sociology coursework (although students who do not yet meet these requirements may get involved early).
 Members get a lifelong membership to AKD, an invitation to the Spring Banquet, honors cords, and much more.
-We aim to promote sociology as a major, to promote socialization within the major, and to help students learn how to utilize their sociology degree.
-AKD needs members to help us design a t-shirt and come up with creative ways to promote our future events, such as the Sociology Jeopardy Bowl.
+AKD aims to promote Sociology as a major, to promote socialization within the major, and to help students learn how to utilize their Sociology degree.
+AKD needs members to help design a t-shirt and come up with creative ways to promote future events, such as the Sociology Jeopardy Bowl.